Unsupervised ASR via Cross-Lingual Pseudo-Labeling: Results

 \subsection{Dataset Size Matters}

 Perhaps unsurprisingly, WER performance of the \textit{target} AM is correlated with the size of both the labeled audio dataset (for the \textit{source} language), and the unlabeled audio dataset. \paragraph{Source Language: Labeled Audio} In Figure~\ref{fig:en-sw-size} (left), we show the importance of the amount of labeled audio available for the \emph{source} language, for the $en\rightarrow sw$ pair (all available Swahili unlabeled data, 48.6h, is used).
-Subsets of different size were obtained by randomly sampling original training data, preserving the number of speakers, and proportion of hours per speaker.
+Subsets of different sizes were obtained by randomly sampling original training data, preserving the number of speakers, and proportion of hours per speaker.
 Any given set includes smaller ones.
-There is clear dependence on the performance of the source acoustic model: more labeled data available and better a source acoustic model the better cross-lingual transfer is performed.

-\paragraph{Target Language: Unlabeled Audio} In Figure~\ref{fig:en-sw-size} (right), we show the importance of the amount of unlabeled audio available for the \emph{target} language, for the $en\rightarrow sw$ pair (all available English labeled data, 1552.8h, is used).
-Subsets of different size were obtained by randomly sampling original training data, preserving the number of speakers, and proportion of hours per speaker.
+There is clear dependence on the performance of the source acoustic model: more labeled data available and better a source acoustic model the better cross-lingual transfer is performed. \paragraph{Target Language: Unlabeled Audio} In Figure~\ref{fig:en-sw-size} (right), we show the importance of the amount of unlabeled audio available for the \emph{target} language, for the $en\rightarrow sw$ pair (all available English labeled data, 1552.8h, is used).
+Subsets of different sizes were obtained by randomly sampling original training data, preserving the number of speakers, and proportion of hours per speaker.
 Any given set includes smaller ones.
-While 1-2h is enough to improve significantly CER via cross-lingual PL, increasing unlabeled data size to 50h steadily improves model CER and WER performance.
+While 1-2h is enough to significantly improve CER via cross-lingual PL, increasing unlabeled data size to 50h steadily improves model CER and WER performance.